numericalEFT/NumericalEFT.jl/README.md

 # Package QuantumStatistics

-A package for numerical experiment in quantum statistics.
+A platform for numerical experiments on quantum statistics.

 | Status | Coverage | Document
 | :----: | :----: | :----: |